ashwin9415/ashwin9415/README.md

 ## 📌 Featured Projects

-### 1️⃣ Scalable E-commerce Platform
+### 1️⃣ KYC With Agents (Financial Crime Compliance)
-Full stack microservices architecture with API Gateway, authentication, and distributed services.
+Agent which does KYC screenings with agents.

 ### 2️⃣ Data Pipeline with Snowflake
 Built ETL pipelines handling large datasets with optimized warehouse modeling.